eggyal/vscode-dev-rust/README.md

 The built image is [available on Docker Hub](https://hub.docker.com/repository/docker/eggyal/vscode-dev-rust).

+The principle motivations for defining this container separately from individual projects are to promote reuse, achieve stable/reproducible environments and maximize dev-parity with CI environments.

 ## Example usage

 Set your project's `devcontainer.json` as follows (updating `my-project` as appropriate):